ibm-skills-network/labs-knowledgebase/docs/troubleshooting.md

 ### I did not receive a grade or see completion marked for a lab I finished

-Please note that **practice labs are ungraded** and are hence not marked as completed.
+Please note that **practice labs are ungraded** and are hence not marked as completed (In Coursera "Ungraded App Items" will not be graded and may stay in the Results Pending state.
+These are practise labs and will not be graded.).
 If you're sure the lab was *not* for practice, then please submit a support ticket using Tai.

 ### I don't know how to mark my lab as complete